dominikborkowski/flagserver/README.md

 FLAG_SERVER_PORT=9999
 # specify which protocol to use: TCP (default), UDP, or HTTP
 FLAG_SERVER_PROTOCOL=http
+# specify what path should HTTP requests reply to, defaults to /
+FLAG_SERVER_HTTP_PATH=/content

 # instead of specifying paths for flags, one can use specify content via
 FLAG_SERVER_CONTENT=supersecretword